canonical/sphinx-stack-docs/docs/how-to/troubleshooting/build-errors.rst

 This error typically occurs when the ``requirements.txt`` file has conflicting dependencies or a dependency tree too complex for ``pip`` to resolve efficiently.

-Documentation repositories initialized from Canonical's Sphinx Stack project often hit this error due to an **unpinned** or incompatible version of a package like ``myst-parser``.
+Documentation based on the Sphinx Stack often hit this error due to an unpinned or incompatible version of a package.

 Resolution
 ~~~~~~~~~~